aviharos/oee/README.md

     $ docker-compose down

 Please note that the tests were originally written in the GMT+2 time zone, so they might fail in other time zones.

+## Troubleshooting

+If you encounter any trouble using the OEE microservice, inspect its docker logs:

+    docker logs <container name>

+In the default MOMAMS setup, the container name is `r4t-oee`.

 ## Limitations
 The OEE microservice currently cannot handle HTTPS and Fiware’s authentication system.